danburzo/percollate/README.md

 percollate pdf --individual https://example.com/page1 https://example.com/page2
 ```

-If you'd like to fetch the HTML with an external command, you can use `-` as an operand, which stands for `stdin` (the standard input).
+If you'd like to fetch the HTML with an external command, you can use `-` as an operand, which stands for `stdin` (the standard input):

 ```bash
 curl https://example.com/page1 | percollate pdf --url=https://example.com/page1 -